Frequently asked questions on the inland waterways

 At what age will my narrowboat need a survey?

 When your narrowboat hits the age of 35 years or older, you will require to have a survey to find out the condition of the boat.
-If you don’t already know of a boat surveyor you can visit this page to find one local to you.
+If you don’t already know of a boat surveyor you can contact us and we will help find one local to you.

 It is a condition of your canal boat insurance policy that your boat has a current BSS Certificate.